GPUs in Sycamore

 Submitting jobs

 Like all jobs on Sycamore, job submission to the H100 GPUs is handled using SLURM and requires constructing a SLURM job submission command to submit your code to the dedicated partition requesting appropriate compute resources (e.g., CPUs, RAM, GPUs, etc.) and then running the job submission command.
+Note the full node specs below; there are a lot of CPU cores and system RAM available; if you are taking all of the GPUs on a node, do not be shy to take a lot of CPU and memory as well - but leave some for the underlying OS.

 As an example of submitting a multi-GPU (in this case four GPUs) job, you can create a SLURM script called example.sl using a text editor.
 Enter the following into your example.sl script: